ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           **Intent:** This program computes and prints the *cost* of a trip given the mileage per gallon on the vehicle and the cost of gas per gallon.

-           **Challenge**: Complete the calculations usings variables on lines 3 and 5 below to print the cost of a car trip of 500 miles when your car gets 26 miles per gallon and gas costs 3.45 a gallon.
+           Complete the code on lines 3 and 5 below to print the cost of a car trip of 500 miles when the car gets 26 miles per gallon and gas costs 3.45 a gallon.
 It should print 66.3461538462.

            .. activecode::  ch3ex3q
                :nocodelens: